arnxv0/AiGHT/README.md

 Language/framework used: Java

 **Compulsary Requirements:**
-- An Youtube video link explaining all the features of the developed application : < link to demo here //arnav youtube link here >
+- An Youtube video link explaining all the features of the developed application : https://youtu.be/CpLgFdtErDM

 ---
 Developed for AppSprint'20.